-Primary photons and electrons on the LUCID volume are negligible.
+Primary photons and electrons hitting the LUCID volume are few.
 As for pions, the requirement of being detected by LUCID suppresses the soft part of the energy spectrum.
 The average energy of a detected "front" secondary photon (electron) is 1 GeV (2 GeV).
-Most secondary particles from the "back" have an energy below the Cerenkov threshold.
+Most secondary particles from the "back" have an energy smaller than the Cerenkov threshold.